apfelstrudel2301/htreadings-client/README.md

 ```

 ## Misc
-Formerly the [Adafruit_DHT](https://github.com/adafruit/Adafruit_Python_DHT) package was used for recoriding the sensor values.
+Formerly the [Adafruit_DHT](https://github.com/adafruit/Adafruit_Python_DHT) package was used for reading the sensor values.